KKR offers 40% premium to buy out Axel Springer minorities

 KKR has pledged to stay invested for at least five years.

-This would buy time for the publisher of the influential Bild tabloid and financial news website Business Insider to prospect for acquisitions and build its digital classifieds portfolio, which earns more than four-fifths of its core profit.
+This would buy time for Springer, which also publishes financial news website Business Insider, to prospect for acquisitions and build its digital classifieds portfolio, which earns more than four-fifths of its core profit.

-"Axel Springer has undergone a successful period of digital transformation from which the company has emerged as a leading European digital powerhouse," said KKR's Philipp Freise.
+"In light of the fast pace of change in the media sector, Axel Springer now needs continued organic investments and successful execution of its strategy," said KKR's Philipp Freise, adding that KKR would support this "in a long-term and sustainable manner".

-"In light of the fast pace of change in the media sector, Axel Springer now needs continued organic investments and successful execution of its strategy," he said, adding that KKR would support this "in a long-term and sustainable manner".
+A banker familiar with the deal said Springer's main owners wanted to uphold the company's heritage in news and take their time to expand its classifieds business, eschewing the idea of a breakup.

-Springer shares jumped by 12% to trade almost at the buyout price.
+Springer shares jumped by nearly 12% to trade almost at the buyout price.
 They had rallied by 20% last week on news of the KKR plan before steadying to close at 56 euros on Tuesday.

 "Our growth plans will require significant investment in people, products, technology and brands over the next years," said Doepfner, adding that the strategic partnership with KKR would create headroom for organic investments and acquisitions.